 Literature in the formation of the person

-The particular focus of this course is the importance of good literature to our human formation, the special power that reading good books has to help us develop into fuller human persons.
+The particular focus of this course is the importance of good literature for our human formation, the special power that reading good books has to help us develop into fuller human persons.

 In the first video, we will see how literature is both universal and personal, and how this characteristic of capturing the essence of human experience in all its richness and diversity makes us more fully human.